This guide describes the programs and services offered to individuals coping with a loss of independence caused primarily by ageing or an illness.

 Information from the Commission des normes, de l’équité, de la santé et de la sécurité du travail

-Generally, workers are entitled to a certain number of days of leave, paid or not, to fulfill obligations relating to the care, health or education of their child or their spouse’s child, or to the health of a relative or a person for whom they act as an informal caregiver.
+Generally, workers are entitled to a certain number of days of leave, paid or not, to fulfill obligations relating to the health of a relative or a person for whom they act as an informal caregiver.
 Workers must notify their employer as soon as possible of their absence.

 Administered by the Commission des normes, de l’équité, de la santé et de la sécurité du travail

-If they suffer permanent physical or mental impairment because of an industrial accident or occupational disease, they may be entitled to an indemnity for bodily injury.
+Workers who have suffered a permanent physical or psychological impairment as a result of an employement injury may be entitled to a compensation for bodily injury.

 Administered by Retraite Québec

-Individuals under age 65 whose health has permanently deteriorated to the point that they can no longer work may be entitled to disability benefits if they have made sufficient contributions to the Québec Pension Plan.
+Individuals under age 65 whose health has permanently deteriorated to the point that they can no longer work may be entitled to disability benefits if they have contributed to the Québec Pension Plan.

 Administered by the Commission des normes, de l’équité, de la santé et de la sécurité du travail

-Individuals who remain unable to carry on their employment following an industrial accident or occupational disease may be entitled to an income replacement indemnity.
+Individuals who remain unable to carry on their employment following an work accident or occupational disease may be entitled to an income replacement indemnity.

 Administered by the Commission des normes, de l’équité, de la santé et de la sécurité du travail